 QAAM in UST approved the Likert Scale.
 A Likert scale is commonly involved in the research employing questionnaire (with 5 grades from 1 to 5) (UNI., 2013).
 This scale is used in the field assessment of Departments Colleges of UST and the other assessments mentioned in the previous section.
-The team of assessment write up a grade www.tojqih.net Cop pyright © The Online Journal of Quality in Higher Education -------------------- ---------------------- ----------------------- ------------------ of quality for each KPI based on proofs and evidences provided to the team during the assessment session.
+The team of assessment write up a grade of quality for each KPI based on proofs and evidences provided to the team during the assessment session.
 Table 8 illustrates the assessment grades of UST.

+ble 8: The assessment grades of UST

 Grade Grade Expression Grade Level

 5 Excellent 90% or more

 4 Very Good 80% to less than 90%

 3 Good 65% to less than 80%

 2 Pass 50% to less than 65%

 1 Weak Less than 50%